monsotal/Notes-app-monolithic/README.md

 ## Project Structure
-The application is structured with separate frontend (notes-app-ui) and backend (notes-app-server) directories, allowing for independent development and easy deployment.
+The application is structured with separate frontend (notes-app-ui) and backend (notes-app-server) directories, allowing for independent development and easy deployment...